-- The resident shall receive up to 5 days of sick leave each year.
-Any time taken for illness should be communicated to the office manager, rotation preceptor, and RPD. - Procedures for calling in sick for staffing (weekend or weeknight) is covered in Policy 1.11 - Procedures for calling in sick for rotation: - o Excused absence: If an unanticipated conflict arises that causes the resident to be absent from rotation they must: verbally notify the unit/team pharmacist; email the rotation lead preceptor, program director and office manager; or the absence will be considered unexcused. - o Unexcused absences: If a resident accrues 2 unexcused absences during a rotation or 3 over the course of the residency, the program director and resident's advisor will pursue disciplinary action per Policy 1.7.
+- The resident shall receive up to 2 days of sick leave each year (included within 144 hours of vacation).
+If an unanticipated conflict arises that causes the resident to be absent from rotation they must: verbally notify the unit/team pharmacist; email the rotation lead preceptor, program director and office manager; or the absence will be considered unexcused. - o Unexcused absences: If a resident accrues 2 unexcused absences during a rotation or 3 over the course of the residency, the program director and resident's advisor will pursue disciplinary action per Policy 1.7.